gorrod/houdini_bookmarks/README.md

 ## Video Demo

-A video showing the intended uses of this Python Panel (pw: HoudiniBM):
+A video showing the intended uses of this Python Panel:

 https://vimeo.com/482051977